+The Clery Act is a consumer protection law that aims to provide transparency around campus crime, policies, and statistics.
 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, final rule of November 1, 1999, designates certain members of the university community as Campus Security Authorities.
 This group includes, but is not limited to: a Dean of Students, Title IX members, a director of athletics, team coach, or a faculty advisor to a student group.
 The following are probably not campus security authorities: a single teaching faculty member (other than an advisor to a student group); or a physician in a campus health center or a counselor in a counseling center whose only responsibility is to provide care to students; or campus clerical staff.